Registered Veterinary Technician

 time prior to applying.

-Applicants to the Registered Veterinary Technician program must complete the following
+Applicants to the Registered Veterinary Technician program must have completed the

 - CHEM 120 (or the equivalent)